(Image from Huffington Post UK)

 “The pledges include adopting the ‘One China’ policy, adhering to the principles in the three Sino-US joint communiques and properly handling the Taiwan issue.
 Only doing so would prevent the healthy and stable development of Sino-US relations as well as bilateral cooperation in major areas from being affected,” Lu added.

-Donald Trump chose an interesting adjective to describe the “One China Policy” during a recent interview with the Wall Street Journal:
+Donald Trump framed his administration’s stance on the “One China Policy” in the following way during a recent interview with the Wall Street Journal:

 “Everything is under negotiation including ‘One China'”.